QuentinWach/terra/README.md

 -->
 ---
 ## Get Started
 Clone the repository or download it as a zip.
 Create or open a local Python environment (I recommend Anaconda) and install the dependencies `dependencies.txt`.
-Go to the root directory and run `python -m examples.example_1` to test out the example given above or just explore the functions provided in the subdirectories to create various textures.

->[!Note]
-> For now, _Terra_ only provides basic 2D rendering of the created maps and various effects and relies on Matplotlib for 3D rendering which is extremely slow.
-Export the maps you generate to Blender or any other 3D program of your choice then use displacement and color nodes etc. to create the landscapes.

 ---
 ## 🤝🏻 Contribute